NickWentworth/portfolio/src/posts/chess/2-move-generation.md

     - This is a very convenient approach, as we nearly have everything we need, but it is also the much slower option.
     - There are many illegal moves that that would have to be generated, made, checked, and unmade.
 2. Generate only legal moves during move generation, filtering out illegal moves without making them beforehand.
-    - This approach obviously has more edge cases to worry about, such as checks and pins, but there is no need to make, check, and unmake every move.
+    - This approach is more difficult to implement with more edge cases to worry about, such as checks and pins
+    - But there is no need to make, check, and unmake every move, leading to much quicker generation.

 Otter decides to generate legal moves in-place as opposed to the slower strategy, so there are some extra masking boards that need to be built before the moves are generated.

 -   `king_move_mask`: Masks out all squares currently being attacked
     -   This bitboard is specific to the `King` so that it cannot move into an attacked square.
 -   `capture_mask`: Mask of all opposing pieces currently putting the king into check
-    -   Allows opposing pieces directly attacking the king to be taken.
+    -   Allows opposing pieces directly attacking the king to be taken, to break a check.
     -   If in a double check, this board is empty as the only valid moves would be king moves.
 -   `block_mask`: Mask of the sliding attack rays of opposing sliding pieces currently putting the king into check
-    -   Allows friendly pieces to block the any sliding attacks on the king.
+    -   Allows friendly pieces to block the any sliding attacks on the king, to break a check.
     -   If in a double check, this board is empty as the only valid moves would be king moves.
 -   `pin_mask`: Mask of the sliding attack rays of opposing sliding pieces currently pinning a friendly piece onto the king
-    -   Ensures that pieces currently pinned cannot move out from the pin and allow the king to be attacked.
+    -   Ensures that pieces currently pinned cannot move out from the pin and allow the king to be taken.

 These masks are applied throughout the move generation phase when required, so that all moves generated are valid, legal moves to be made.